EGI-Federation/documentation/content/en/users/tutorials/adhoc/vm-datahub/_index.md

 ### Oneclient installation via docker

-In order to use the Dockerized version of oneclient (provided that you have docker installed), you can run the following  command:
+In order to use the containerised version of oneclient (provided that you have docker installed), you can run the following  command:

 ```shell